vcscsvcscs/chongo-app/README.md

 ## Development mode

-The following command starts the go server and every modification you make in the svelte files are live on it.
+The following command starts the go server on port 8888 and 4443 and every modification you make in the svelte files are live on it.

 ```bash
 npm run dev